Oklahoma man at 'Muslim Free' gun store accidentally shoots himself

-OKLAHOMA CITY, Aug 19 (Reuters) - A man helping out at a self-proclaimed “Muslim Free” gun store in the rural town of Oktaha, Oklahoma, accidentally shot himself in the arm after dropping his gun, authorities said on Wednesday.
+OKLAHOMA CITY (Reuters) - A man helping out at a self-proclaimed “Muslim Free” gun store in the rural town of Oktaha, Oklahoma, accidentally shot himself in the arm after dropping his gun, authorities said on Wednesday.

 The man involved in the Tuesday incident has not been identified and his injuries are not life-threatening, Muskogee County Sheriff Charles Pearson said.